yuekaizhang/dynamo/docs/API/nixl_connect/read_operation.md

 An operation which transfers data from a remote worker to the local worker.

-To create the operation, RDMA metadata ([RdmaMetadata](rdma_metadata.md)) from a remote worker's [`ReadableOperation`](readable_operation.md) along with a matching set of local [`Descriptor`](descriptor.md) objects which reference memory intended to receive data from the remote worker must be provided.
+To create the operation, NIXL metadata ([RdmaMetadata](rdma_metadata.md)) from a remote worker's [`ReadableOperation`](readable_operation.md) along with a matching set of local [`Descriptor`](descriptor.md) objects which reference memory intended to receive data from the remote worker must be provided.
-The RDMA metadata must be transferred from the remote to the local worker via a secondary channel, most likely HTTP or TCP+NATS.
+The NIXL metadata must be transferred from the remote to the local worker via a secondary channel, most likely HTTP or TCP+NATS.

 Once created, data transfer will begin immediately.
-Disposal of the object will instruct the RDMA subsystem to cancel the operation, therefore the operation should be awaited until completed unless cancellation is intended.
+Disposal of the object will instruct the NIXL subsystem to cancel the operation, therefore the operation should be awaited until completed unless cancellation is intended.